red-hat-data-services/odh-nightlies-disconnected-install-helper/README.md

-# Rhods disconnected install helper
+# ODH-Nightlies disconnected install helper

-This repository contains the updated list of additional images needed to install RHODS in a disconnected environment using oc-mirror for the current releases supported by RHODS.
+This repository contains the updated list of additional images needed to install ODH-Nightlies in a disconnected environment using oc-mirror for the current releases supported by RHODS.

 The list of images and versions are updated automatically by a GitHub action.